kvshvlin/yourmailproject/index.md

 Once you receive this package, unleash the creativity within.
 Oh!
 Yes, with anything you want.
 We want you to art these postcards up.
 Do not hesitate to doodle, draw, paint, sketch, or whatever you think of, as art.

-Remember, we handle, respect, think of, and treat your work as 'It's your art work'.
+Remember, we handle, respect, think of, and treat your work as 'It's your artwork'.

 Once you finish your work, send it to us.
-We will collect your art.
+We will collect your artwork.
 We will find a customer for it.
 We will handle everyone's complaints, return orders, and shipping, et cetera.
 So that [ [you can focus on being a creative]() ].

-The fourth step is to share profits with the artist.
+Once your artwork sells, we will share the profits with you.
 We smoothen out the process as we go.
 We imagine this process will stabilize our country's economy through mass-scaled art.

 We hope you love to be a part of our community.